lefherz/songs/punk_is_dead/miley.md

 e|55555555|8888--33|
 ```

-If someone like Miley shows up in your punkrock bar
+If someone like Miley showed up in your punkrock bar
 would the macho bouncer even let them get this far
 wouldn't they be judged for what they look like, who they are
 punk is about more than what you do with your guitar